eduardenoiu/NALABS/README.md

 NALABS is composed of two main components: the GUI as the main program executable and the metrics used as proxy for bad smells.

-The latest release of the NALABS executable can be downloaded from GitHub on the releases page: https://github.com/eduardenoiu/nalabs_release Alternatively, it can be built from source code.
+The latest release of the NALABS executable can be downloaded from GitHub on the releases page.
+Alternatively, it can be built from source code.
 You can use different methods to build an application: the Visual Studio IDE and the MSBuild command-line tools.

 Add the package Microsoft.Office.Interop.Excel using the NuGet Package Manager.